google/WebFundamentals/src/_langs/en/updates/2015-09-01-tab-discarding.markdown

 <img src="/web/updates/images/2015-09-01-tab-discarding/image09.png" />

-If you use Android or ChromeOS, you may know that (similar to the Tab Discarding experiment covered in this post) we kill background tabs aggressively in order to ensure memory usage is low.
+If you use Android or ChromeOS, you may know that (similar to the tab discarding experiment covered in this post) we kill background tabs aggressively in order to ensure memory usage is low.
 The issue with the way we tackle this was that your tab would lose \*all\* of its state.

 When you showed interest in the tab again, we would have to reload it and all your interaction with it would be lost.
-The Tab Serializer just approaches this problem in a way that gets you back to almost exactly what you were looking at without requiring going back to the network.
+The tab serializer just approaches this problem in a way that gets you back to almost exactly what you were without requiring going back to the network.
 We look forward to sharing more information about this work at a later date.

-### Try Tab Discarding out and let us know what you think
+### Try out tab discarding and let us know what you think

 We'd love to know whether this feature is useful to you and how it could be improved.
-Try it out, play around with it (especially if you're a tab hoarder!) and let us know what you think in the comments :) We'd also appreciate any bugs you run into filed on [crbug.com](https://crbug.com)!
+Try it out, play around with it (especially if you're a tab hoarder!) and let us know what you think in the comments. :) We'd also appreciate it if you file tickets for any bugs you encounter on [crbug.com](https://crbug.com).